-The wall features three figures—the storymakers and the story collectors, (a.k.a. the mark-makers): A kayaker, who uses a paddle-sized pencil to steer through a wave over fish and octopus arms, leaving a trail of phosphorescence in the ocean.
+The wall features three figures—the story collectors: A kayaker, who uses a paddle-sized pencil to steer through a wave over fish and octopus arms, leaving a trail of phosphorescence in the ocean.
 Another figure, flying alongside birds and wielding a paintbrush, leaves a circuitous 16-foot-long red mark stretching across the sky, to be collected by a dancing sandhill crane.
 The third mark-maker hunches over the ground, making her mark with a pair of scissors, cutting into the fabric of the earth.

 Each institution maintains that their side of the wall is the 'right' side, so you will want to see both sides.
 You are welcome to visit the wall during state library hours.

 My imagery continues onto red alder panels on the library side.